 The Amazon previews that can be embedded in your pages and posts are also useful, particularly since they include purchase links and encourage impulse buying.
 Since they display the book’s cover well, they also reduce the need for you to insert the cover yourself.
 If you’ve never done this before, it’s easy.
 Amazon provides a link to the embed code for any ebook on the right side of the product page, just a little below the buy box in the same line with the sharing icons.
 The embed is an iframe whose code you paste into the text view of your post or page.
 The result should look like this:

 As you can see, there are various ways to wrap text around the iframe so it doesn’t have a big white space to its right.
 In this case, I used the code I found in this article .
 In the past I’ve also used Visual Composer‘s ability to switch the layout back and forth among different numbers of columns, though the exact amount of white space is harder to control in that way.
 That said, Visual Composer is a great page design program that enables you to be do complicated layouts without knowing coding.
+(This part broke at some point.
+For reasons I haven’t yet figured out, the Amazon iframes don’t show on my posts but only on my pages.)

 Create an Appealing Layout